Words by: Simon Difford

 Having moved to England during Prohibition, Harry Craddock set up behind the stick at the American Bar at London's Savoy Hotel, quickly becoming the UK's most famous bartender.
 In 1930, the hotel published the regarded Savoy Cocktail Book with some 750 recipes compiled by Craddock with illustrations by Gilbert Rumbold.
 The book has been republished several times since: 1952, 1965, 1985, 1996 and 1999, latterly with additional text and cocktails by Peter Dorelli.

 A red lion was already an established icon for Booth's Gin and appeared prominently on the label.
 When the company opened its new distillery in 1959 it was naturally named the Red Lion Distillery.
 The Red Lion gin-based cocktail is said to have been created for the Chicago World Fair in 1933.
-However, it won the British Empire Cocktail Competition that year and was more likely created by W J Tarling for Booth's Gin and named after the brand's Red Lion Distillery in London.
+However, it won the British Empire Cocktail Competition that year and was actually created by Arthur Albert Tarling for Booth's Gin and named after the brand's Red Lion Distillery in London.

 After the Depression, Europe slipped with barely a pause, into World War II: America joined in 1941 (but has been rather more punctual where wars are concerned since).